· Updated

 - You care about long-term records and want your all-time highs, lows, and totals to keep building.

-- You want your site to look professional with your own logo, colours, and a clean, mobile-friendly design.
+- You want your site to look professional with your own logo, colors, and a clean, mobile-friendly design.

 - You want features like a wind rose, air quality dashboard, severe weather alerts, or astronomy data.